erpnet/ErpNet.FP/README.md

 You can list and [download the binaries for ErpNet.FP.Server]:

 * Windows 32/64 bit - [ErpNet.FP.Server.zip - Windows 32 bit], [ErpNet.FP.Server.zip - Windows 64 bit] -
 Download and unzip the file in a folder.
-Inside the folder you will find two executable files: ErpNet.FP.Win.Manager.exe and ErpNet.FP.Server.exe.
+Inside the folder you will find executable file: ErpNet.FP.Server.exe.
-To start the printing service, run ErpNet.FP.Win.Manager.exe.
-It will start and show notification icon in the tray.
+To start the printing service, run ErpNet.FP.Server.exe.
-Starting the manager also starts the service ErpNet.FP.Server.exe.
-Stopping the manager stops the service.
+In the default configuration, you can browse the Admin page at http://localhost:8001.

 * OSX 10.10 and up, 64 bit - [ErpNet.FP.Server.zip - macOS] - You can download and unzip the server in a folder.
 Inside the unzipped folder, run it from console/terminal with: